- This review contains affiliate links. Read more here.

 - Not for extremely aggressive chewers

-Best Bobble-Style Dispenser: Bob-A-Lot Interactive Pet Toy
+Best for Enrichment: Bob-A-Lot Interactive Pet Toy (Verified Review)

 You know those blow-up bop bags you’d punch as a kid?
 This treat-dispensing toy by Starmark is kind of like that, only much smaller and filled with tasty snacks.
 It’s a dog puzzle to be solved with face and feet, so expect some loud and ecstatic playtime.